Tornadoes kill 3 and leave trails of destruction in the central US

 About a half-dozen residents in Lakeview who were interviewed by The Associated Press said they heard tornado sirens 10 minutes before the storm hit, after they went off earlier.

-Weather officials were accessing damage and confirming the tornadoes, counting at least five that touched down in Ohio alone.
+Weather officials were assessing damage and confirming the tornadoes, counting at least five that touched down in Ohio alone.

 In Indiana, a tornado injured 38 people in Winchester, where the mayor said some 130 homes and a Taco Bell restaurant were damaged or destroyed.
 Three people were in critical condition, but their injuries were not life-threatening, authorities said.